Collegeville/CW21/README.md

 # CW21
-The 2021 Collegeville Workshop on Scientific Software
+The 2021 Collegeville Workshop on Scientific Software.

+This year's theme is Software Teams.